KipoDipo/Steganography-LSB/README.md

 # Image Steganography

-This is a simple C++ program that implements image steganography by hiding one image within another using the least significant bits (LSB) method.
+This is a simple CLI C++ program that implements image steganography by hiding one image within another using the least significant bits (LSB) method.

 ## Features
 - Encode a secret image into a cover image